sousa-gitdev/Task3r/README.md

 $ npm install mongoose
 $ npm install cors

-## SetMongoDB
 In backend/index.js we have a try catch block.
 In the mongoose.connect you can introduce your valid mongoDB link.